lithops-cloud/lithops/runtime/azure_containers/README.md

         $ lithops runtime build -b azure_containers -f azure_containers/Dockerfile myaccount/lithops-ca-custom-v312:01

     Once you have built your runtime with all of your necessary packages, you can already use it with Lithops.
-    To do so, you have to specify the full docker image name in the configuration or when you create the **FunctionExecutor** instance, or directly in the config file, for example:
+    To do so, you have to specify the full Docker image name in the configuration or when you create the **FunctionExecutor** instance, or directly in the config file, for example:

     ```python
     import lithops